TannerBurns/ctf/README.md

 		$launch

 #Useful Commands
-1) Vagrant up -> start the vm
+	$Vagrant up -> start the vm

-2) Vagrant ssh -> ssh into the virtual machine (if in windows, easier to use virtualbox vm)
+	$Vagrant ssh -> ssh into the virtual machine (if in windows, easier to use virtualbox vm)

-3) Vagrant halt -> shuts down vm
+	$Vagrant halt -> shuts down vm

-4) Devploy -> builds the website
+	$devploy -> builds the website

-5) launch -> starts servers (leave terminal open)
+	$launch -> starts servers (leave terminal open)

-6) genprob -> erases current problems from database and regenerates the old and new problems
+	$genprob -> erases current problems from database and regenerates the old and new problems

 #Updating/Adding problems